-It’s pretty well known that the turnaround time for a query response is several weeks, sometimes months.
-For me, the turnaround time was so short it seemed like I hadn’t even hit the send button.
-Two responses were common: “No, thank you.” and “Your writing is very eloquent, but we are unable to publish your story given the relationship of those involved.
+It is well known that the turnaround time for a query response is several weeks, sometimes even months.
+For me, the turnaround time was so short, it felt like I hadn’t even hit the send button on the email.
+Two responses were common: “No, thank you” and “Your writing is eloquent, but we are unable to publish your story given the relationship of those involved.
 Feel free to submit again if changes are made.”

-The disclaimer seems to be the way to go.
-The blurb reflects the spirit of the story while the disclaimer lets the reader know what they are getting themselves into.
-I made the first chapter available on my website, and I post links to it on Twitter and Facebook often.
-By the end of that chapter, you fully know what you are in for.
-Sometimes I get flack for throwing the reader into the relationship so quickly, but you know what?
-I’d rather get a little bit of flack than mislead people into reading fifty pages before they see where everything is going and quickly decide they are done.
+The disclaimer was a great way to go.
+The blurb reflects the spirit of the story while the disclaimer lets readers know what they are getting themselves into.
+I made the first chapter available on my website, and I often post links to it on Twitter and Facebook.
+By the end of that chapter, readers know what they are in for.
+Sometimes I get flack for throwing readers into the relationship quickly instead of easing them into it.
+However, I’d rather get a little bit of flack than mislead people into reading fifty pages before they see where everything is going and feel deceived.

 Another helpful thing was sharing the mission: Love’s Forbidden Flower is a controversial, civil rights piece that makes people question why we make love laws.

 If you have any tips on either finding your audience or on how to market a controversial book, please share them here or email me privately.